jose-r-villarreal/jose-r-villarreal.github.io/README.md

 Hi!
-I intend to use this website to write articles about Biotatistics, Medicine, and other interests of mine.
+I intend to use this website to write articles about Biostatistics, Medicine, and other interests of mine.